 “Just starting college at COGC, moved here recently..…”

-There’s no single way to make friends — people connect in all sorts of everyday ways.
+There’s no single way to make friends in Glasgow — people connect through simple, everyday plans across the city.

-Swap messages first, then meet for a relaxed coffee in the City Centre, the West End or Shawlands.
-Coffee meet-ups are one of the most popular ways people in Glasgow get to know someone new.
+Swap messages first, then meet for a relaxed coffee in the City Centre, Merchant City, the West End or Shawlands.
+Coffee meet-ups are one of the easiest ways people in Glasgow get to know someone new.

-Explore →If you’re into fitness or classes, you’ll find people in Glasgow looking for gym buddies, class partners or someone to try something new with — from casual workouts to beginner-friendly sessions.
+Explore →If you’re into fitness or want to try something new, you’ll find people in Glasgow looking for gym buddies, walking partners, beginner classes or casual activity mates.

-Explore →Glasgow has a strong culture and events scene, and many friendships start through shared interests like films, gigs and exhibitions.
+Explore →Glasgow has a strong culture and events scene, from gigs and comedy nights to cinema trips, galleries and exhibitions.
 Chat first, then plan something you both enjoy.

 Explore →Answers to common questions about making friends and meeting people in Glasgow.

 Yes.
-Lots of people in Glasgow want to meet new faces, especially after moving, changing jobs or working from home.
-Start with a friendly message, swap a few notes about shared interests, then suggest a relaxed meet-up in a public place.
+Lots of people in Glasgow want to meet new faces, especially after moving, changing jobs, separating, retiring or working from home.
+Start with a friendly message, swap a few notes about shared interests, then suggest something simple and public, like coffee in the City Centre, a walk around Glasgow Green or a relaxed daytime meet-up.

 Log in.
 Go out.
 The fun way to meet new people — helping people connect since 2005.